As the climate gets warmer, we can expect increases in the number, size, and duration of wildfires.

 1. Invest in an air purifier

 You may wish to purchase an air purifier with a HEPA filter to remove the fine particles from your air.
-At UV CAN Sanitize, our Tulip 2 and Cosmos Wall Mount air purifiers are not only equipped with a HEPA filter and activated carbon filter, but also germicidal UV-C lights that inactivate (aka, “kill”) viruses and bacteria, reducing their concentration in the air indoors.
+At UV CAN Sanitize, our Tulip and Azalea-02 air purifiers are equipped with a HEPA filter and activated carbon filter.
 The activated carbon filter also helps to eliminate the smoke odour from the room.
 Make sure to run them as often as possible on the highest speed.
 It is important to choose an air purifier that is the right size for your indoor space:

-Tulip 2 is the best portable air purifier for your home or your desk in the office as it disinfects and purifiers the air at a rate of 2,472 to 3,885 ft³ per hour.
+Tulip is the best portable air purifier for your home or your desk in the office as it purifies the air at a rate of 41 to 65 ft³ per minute.

-Cosmos Wall Mount disinfects at a rate of 35,300 ft³ per hour making it best for your large office space, boardroom, waiting room, or reception area.
+Azalea-02 cleans the air at a rate of 1177 ft³ per minute making it best for your large office space, boardroom, waiting room, or reception area.

 2. Keep doors and windows in your home closed